matinhimself/pycontest/README.md

 # pycontest

-A simple testcase generator for generating testcases for online judges.
+An easy to use testcase generator for generating testcases for online judges.

 ## Installation
 `$ pip install git+https://github.com/matinhimself/pycontest`